kamu-data/dill-rs/README.md

 assert_eq!(inst.test(), "aimpl::bimpl");
 ```

+# Features
+- Injection specs:
+  - `OneOf` - expects a single implementation of a given interface
+  - `AllOf` - returns a collection of all implementations on a given interface
+- Component scopes:
+  - `Transient` (default) - a new instance is created for every invocation
+  - `Singleton` - an instance is created upon first use and then reused for the rest of calls
+- `#[component]` macro can derive `Builder`:
+  - When used directly for a `struct`
+  - When used on `impl` block to use `Impl::new()` function
+- Prebuilt / add by value support
+- Argument bindings support in `Builder`
+- By value injection of `Clone` types
+- `Catalog` can be self-injected

+# Design Principles
+- **Non-intrusive**
+  - Writing DI-friendly code should be as close as possible to writing regular types
+  - DI should be an additive feature - we should be able to disable it and have all code compile (i.e. allowing for DI-optional libraries)
+- **Externalizable**
+  - It should be possible to add DI capabilities to 3rd party code
+- Focus on **runtime** injection
+  - Leveraging type system and zero-cost abstractions is great, but hard to get right - this project started because we needed something practical fast
+  - Some cases involve dynamic registration of objects (e.g. adding an auth token during HTTP request processing), which further complicates compile-time DI
+  - We use DI to integrate coarse-grained components, where some overhead is tolerable
+  - We compensate for safety by providing runtime graph validation
+- Focus on **constructor injection**
+  - Field/property/accessor-based injection would complicate the system, and our experience there is little use for anything fancier that ctor injection

 # TODO
+- Make Catalog cloning cheap
+- Qualified `#[dill::scope(dill::Singleton)]` silently does nothing
+- Graph validation
 - Add `trybuild` tests (see https://youtu.be/geovSK3wMB8?t=956)
 - Support generic types
 - Replace `add_*` with generic `add<B: Into<Builder>>`